-Because Brummell’s representations are largely visual and performative, archived through the descriptive language of others such as William Hazlitt but not accounted for in language by Brummell himself, Schreber’s autobiographical account of his psychotic breakdown provides one speculative map through Brummell’s rather different order of breakdown.
-Nonetheless, it seems to me that his case provides an exemplary representation of the larger cultural “psychosis” at play during the period of the king’s madness, the regent’s whimsical behavior, and the unraveling of words and meanings that—not unlike our current politico-cultural situation—threatened cultural stability and continuity.
+Because Brummell’s representations are largely visual and performative, archived through the descriptive language of others such as William Hazlitt but not accounted for in language by Brummell himself, Schreber’s autobiographical account of his psychotic breakdown provides one speculative map through Brummell’s own, though rather different, breakdown.
+Nonetheless, it seems to me that Brummell’s case provides an exemplary representation of the larger cultural “psychosis” at play during the period of the king’s madness, the Regent’s whimsical behavior, and the unraveling of words and meanings that—not unlike our recent politico-cultural situation—threatened cultural stability and continuity.
 It is the limits of this representation, of Brummell’s breakdown, that I want to push against and think through.
-Lacanian thought provides an itinerary through this terrain that exposes the stages of language’s psychotic arc and helps make sense of how reality constitutes itself differently depending on where a society is in its development from normative neurosis to a full-blown psychosis—which is how I view the Reign of Terror—in other words, those historical traumas whose legacy reshapes subsequent realities such as the Holocaust, genocides against other nations, and similar crimes against humanity.
-Those legacies, the writing on walls, the shit that happens, reclaim the symbolic as the register of order itself.
-In this way cultural psychosis is reabsorbed into the cultural symbolic, patriarchally reinstalled as normal deviations within the mean of history.
+Lacanian thought provides an itinerary through this terrain that exposes the stages of language’s psychotic arc and helps make sense of how reality constitutes itself differently depending on where a society is in its development from normative neurosis to a full-blown psychosis—which is how I view the Reign of Terror—in other words, those historical traumas whose legacies reshape subsequent realities such as the Holocaust, genocides against other nations, and similar crimes against humanity.
+Those legacies, the writing on walls, the shit that happens, reclaim the Symbolic as the register of order itself.
+In this way cultural psychosis is reabsorbed into the cultural Symbolic, patriarchally reinstalled as normal deviations within the mean of history.
 Lacan notes that “remembering necessarily takes place in the symbolic structure,” remembering being crucial to restorative justice, whereas in psychosis “an enormous meaning” emerges into reality, but it is one that is incomprehensible because “it cannot be tied to anything, since it has never entered into the system of symbolization—but under certain conditions it can threaten the entire edifice” (Seminar III 104, 85).
-The task for the posterities of historical trauma is to read the writing on the walls, and to restore the edifice differently so that it cannot be threatened again by “the nonsymbolized reappear[ing] in the real” (86).
-The task for those of us who are reading congruencies between the Romantic Period—particularly the Regency—and today’s political traumas, is to attend to this very wall-writing and its representations in order to attend to the work of a restoration grounded in first principles and in careful attention to the otherness that is without exception all of us.
+The task for the posterities of historical trauma is to read the writing on the walls and to restore the edifice differently so that it cannot be threatened again by “the nonsymbolized reappear[ing] in the real” (86).
+The task for those of us who are reading congruencies between the Romantic Period—particularly the Regency—and today’s political traumas is to attend to this very wall-writing and its representations in order to attend to the work of a restoration grounded in first principles and in careful attention to the otherness that is without exception all of us.

 With that warning in mind, I want to turn to the more positive rendering of psychosis in Deleuze and Guattari’s treatment.
 Notwithstanding the criticism of their conception of psychosis as too liberationist, too unrealizable in a world of human manufacture, their anti-Oedipus offers a way to unpack Brummell’s story productively, furthering my argument concerning his as a test case for today’s psychotic state.